jeky82/jeky82.github.io/gficf_example.md

 print(p1)
 ```

-Now that we have a UMAP embedded space for the cells in the training set, we can try to add the one contained in the
+Now that we have a UMAP embedded space for the cells of the training set, we can try to add the one contained in the
 test set and see where they are placed.

 ```R